noxtgm/kuwahara-filter/README.md

 <div align=center style="text-align: center;">
 <h1>Kuwahara Filter</h1>
-Kuwahara filter that, as far as I'm aware, works for both Unreal Engine 4.X and 5.X (if not contact me).
+Kuwahara filter that works for both Unreal Engine 4.X and, as far as I'm aware, 5.X (if not contact me).
 </div>

 ###